 No. As long as you are fit enough to do the trip then we’re more than happy to host you.
 If you have any specific concerns then please don’t hesitate to contact us and we’ll be happy to talk you through them.

 When on the first day should I arrive?

-It’s really up to you (and flight schedules of course).
 We recognise that people might be arriving on different flights from different parts of the world, and so we generally don’t schedule any activities on the first day.
 The guide will be on hand to meet you in the evening, and will leave a message to let you know when and where to meet.

 I prefer not to travel in groups – can I still travel with UD?

 Absolutely.
 If you’d like to travel privately then please contact us and we’ll be happy to arrange a tailor-made trip to your specifications.